The Hidden Scale Of Human Modification

 There was a great episode of Love,

-Death and Robots,
+Death and Robots.

 Which proposed this question,

-Which is if all humans develop the technology to live forever,
+If all humans develop the technology to live forever,

-Then ultimately we have a population cap to manage resources.
+Then ultimately we have a population cap to manage resources,

-And let's say that population cap is 100 billion.
+Let's say that population cap is 100 billion.

 Even at 100 billion,